Lexikos/winrt.ahk/readme.md

 ## GUID

 GUID is considered a fundamental type for WinRT.
 It is passed to and returned from methods much the same as a struct, but there is no metadata describing it.
 The projection uses `class GUID` defined in `guid.ahk` for any GUID value returned to script.
-When passing a GUID, the current version of the projection requires the script to pass a pointer to a GUID (as integer or via object with `ptr` property).
+For a GUID parameter, the current version of the projection requires the script to pass a GUID object or string.
+GUID return values are instances of the GUID class.

 ## HString